Sandboxe/jolly-bird-9n7gmy/README.md

 # First Time Experimentation with LeopardJS

 This project is an exploration into **LeopardJS**, a JavaScript library designed for creating games.
-The goal was to experiment with the library and create a fun, interactive project.
+The goal was to experiment with the library.

 You can find more details about LeopardJS in the official documentation:
 [LeopardJS GitHub Repository](https://github.com/leopard-js/leopard?tab=readme-ov-file#1-leopard-a-javascript-library-for-creating-games)

 ### Project: **Hardcore Babycat - 9n7gmy**

 This is a simple project created using LeopardJS as a first-time experiment.
-It is a playful homage to the world of online games and showcases the power of the library.

 - **Edit Version:** hardcore-babycat-9n7gmy